 “The best laid plans of man…” I hate that phrase.
 It is so heavy with impossibility.
 But it’s true.
-Recently, we wrote an article about traveling in Europe and that by the time we got to Venice we were tired of being foiled at every turn, so we just had to go with the flow and be okay with it.
-Well, that life lesson came into play last month when we were taking the kids to Glacier National Park in Montana: forest fires at every turn.
+Did you read about that time we got to Venice, Italy we were tired of being foiled at every turn, so we just had to go with the flow and be okay with it… in the dumping rain for days?
+Well, that life lesson came into play last visit to Glacier National Park in Montana: forest fires at every turn.

 As we moved onto Babb, MT and the Many Glacier entrance to the Park, we saw that the air was clear and the trees were green.
 How very encouraging!
 And then we got to the gate: “Yeah, we’re sorry, but the campground is full and campers may have to leave to accommodate the fire fighters…” And the glimmer of hope faded.

 When you’ve been in the car for a long time and have nothing to think about but despair and lunch, you need to just plug on and find some happy.
 In hopes of some different information we made a quick stop at the ranger station.
 Yeah no, same story: “There’s no room, buh bye.”